Mediacorp: Radio

-Mediacorp operates eleven FM radio channels.
+Mediacorp operates twelve FM radio stations, with eleven domestic stations, as well as a relay of the BBC World Service.
 The company's digital audio broadcasting service was discontinued on 1 December 2011.
+Mediacorp's stations dominate listenership in the country, owning all but one of the top ten stations in Singapore based on average listenership according to surveys by Nielsen in 2024, with its stations having an average weekly listenership of 3.93 million in total.

 Digital platforms

-meWATCH
+mewatch

-meWATCH (formerly Toggle) was launched on 1 February 2013 as an OTT service.
+mewatch (formerly Toggle) was launched on 1 February 2013 as an OTT service.
 On 1 April 2015, xinmsn was merged with Toggle.
 It is Mediacorp's digital video service that redefines TV viewing, bringing Toggle Originals, catch-up content, live coverage of key national events, news, entertainment, and behind-the-scene exclusives to viewers across multiple devices – computers, tablets, smartphones, smart television sets, and digital media players.

-meLISTEN
+melisten

-meLISTEN (formerly MeRadio) is an audio digital platform focusing on live audio streaming of Mediacorp's eleven radio stations as well as audio podcasts.
+melisten (formerly MeRadio) is an audio digital platform focusing on live audio streaming of Mediacorp's eleven radio stations as well as audio podcasts.
 This platform is also where they offered their online radio stations, such as IndieGo for independent music and urban adult contemporary.

 Mediacorp Partner Network

 In 2018, Mediacorp launched the Mediacorp Partner Network.
 Under the MPN, Mediacorp signed agreements with brands like: